Lucrasoft/Splitter/GAME.md

 ### Input Data

-1. When your program first runs via the Tester it will send a line with the sizes of the grid <width> <height>
+1. When your program first runs via the Tester it will send a line with the sizes of the grid <width> <height> <rounds>
 2. Then it will send the entire grid
 3. The first dice
 4. A 2 in the grid means its a bonus space